-Latkes are one of those iconic Hanukkah dishes that you see on the table year after year—and for good reason.
+Latkes are one of those traditional Hanukkah foods that you see on the table year after year—and for good reason.
 These potato pancakes are versatile.
 They can just as easily be served up along a savory supper or finished with sweet toppers.
 Besides being incredibly versatile, latkes are simple to make—chances are you have all the ingredients you need already on hand.
-Our Test Kitchen will show you how to make latkes step by step.
-And don’t forget to check out a few of our other favorite recipes for Hannukah before you start.

 Latkes, of course, start with potatoes.
 Starchy potatoes, like Russets, work particularly well.
 You’ll start making your potato pancakes by washing and peeling the potatoes.